Taylor Momsen: Music

 The Pretty Reckless released their fourth album, Death by Rock and Roll, on February 12, 2021.
 The Pretty Reckless became the first female-fronted band to have five number one singles when "Death by Rock and Roll" hit number one on the charts.

 On May 31, 2024, Momsen was attacked and bitten by a bat while performing on stage with the Pretty Reckless in Seville, Spain.
 As a result, she had to take vaccinations for rabies.

-In November 2025 Momsen performed with the surviving members of Soundgarden, Mike McCready, and Brandi Carlile at their induction ceremony for the Rock and Roll Hall of Fame.
+In October 2025, she and her band digitally released a Christmas EP titled Taylor Momsen's Pretty Reckless Christmas, including an updated version of the song "Where Are You Christmas" that she originally performed as Cindy Lou Who in How the Grinch Stole Christmas in 2000.
+The EP's physical release was in November 2025.
+In November, Momsen performed at the Macy's Thanksgiving Day Parade.
+During the 2026 MusiCares Person of the Year event honoring Mariah Carey, Momsen performed alongside the Foo Fighters two songs Carey had recorded in her secret rock album Someone's Ugly Daughter.
+On March 13, 2026, the band announced their upcoming fifth studio album, Dear God, set to be released on June 26, 2026.
+Four singles were released before the album's release: "For I Am Death", "When I Wake Up", "Love Me", and "Dear God".

+On October 3, 2026, Momsen will perform at the Power to the People Festival at Merriweather Post Pavilion in Columbia, MD.
+The festival, which is being put on by Tom Morello, will also feature performances by Morello, Bruce Springsteen, Foo Fighters and many others.
+The festival is being held in response to President Donald Trump.

 Personal life

 Momsen struggled with depression and substance abuse.
-Following the deaths of her idol, Soundgarden singer Chris Cornell, and her friend and record producer Kato Khandwala, in 2017 and 2018, respectively, she isolated herself and fell into depression, eventually using music to deal with the trauma.
+Following the deaths of her idol, Soundgarden singer Chris Cornell, with whom she had toured briefly in 2017 but was not close to, and her close friend and longtime record producer Kato Khandwala, in 2017 and 2018, respectively, she isolated herself and fell into depression.
+Eventually, Momsen used music to deal with the trauma; she wrote the 2021 album Death by Rock and Roll inspired by their deaths.

+By October 2016, Momsen had stopped practicing and identifying with Catholicism.
+She described herself at the time as a spiritual but not religious person.